HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 ```<pie chart of 02_03d>```

 ### Blend Modes
-Blend Modes are similar to filters in the way they are a post processing effect that's done against a flat version of it's target elements, but is unique in that it's concerned with pixel convergence.
+Blend Modes are similar to filters in the way they are a post processing effect that's done against a flat version of its target elements, but is unique in that it's concerned with pixel convergence.
 Said another way, blend modes are how 2 pixels _should_ impact each other when they overlap.
 Depending on which element is on the top or the bottom, will effect the way the blend mode manipulates the pixels.
 There are 16 blend modes, let's see which ones are the most popular.

 TODO: chart is pending resolution of [this request](https://docs.google.com/a/google.com/spreadsheets/d/1uFlkuSRetjBNEhGKWpkrXo4eEIsgYelxY-qR9Pd7QpM/edit?disco=AAAADjuwTws)
 ```<bar chart of 02_04be>```